 Ptolemy’s extended treatise on astronomy is commonly known as the Almagest, the name it was given by its Arabic translators; it means roughly “The Greatest Compilation” in English.
 In spite of the gaping error that lies at its core, which we’ll get to momentarily, it remains a bracing, even inspiring volume to peruse, being filled with its author’s sense of wonder at the stately beauty of the heavens above.
 “Mortal as I am,” Ptolemy writes at one point, “I know that I am born but for a day, but when I follow the serried multitude of the stars in their circular course, my feet no longer touch the Earth; I ascend to Zeus himself to feast me on ambrosia, the food of the gods.”

 The great error of the Almagest is, of course, that of a geocentric model of the universe.
 Ptolemy was definitely not alone in rejecting the insight of Aristarchus that the Earth might orbit the Sun rather than vice versa; as we have already learned, virtually everyone did so, including such luminaries as Eratosthenes and Hipparchus.
-But, in describing this wrong-headed model of the universe in more detail than anyone before or after him, Ptolemy would receive the lion’s share of the blame for propagating it once Nicolaus Copernicus and Galileo Galilei finally began to set the world straight.
+But, because he described this wrong-headed model of the universe in more detail than anyone before or after him, Ptolemy would receive the lion’s share of the blame for propagating it once Nicolaus Copernicus and Galileo Galilei finally set the world straight.

-In the broad strokes, Ptolemy’s model of the cosmos hews to the most traditionalist of the views we met earlier.
-The universe as a whole is a hollow perfect sphere, the stars pinpricks of light on its rotating inner surface.
-Ptolemy finds proof of the Earth’s location at the very center of all creation in the fact that the stars in one half of the planet’s sky don’t appear markedly larger than those in the other half, as they would seemingly have to if the planet was closer to one side of the celestial sphere than the other.
-He imagines some attractive force — an analogue to gravity — anchoring the Earth, the only physical heavenly body in the universe, in place in its central location.
-All of the other objects visible in the Earth’s sky are numinous, insubstantial forms — fortunately for all of us in that this means that they don’t get pulled down by the attractive force to crash into the Earth.
+In the broad strokes, Ptolemy’s model of the cosmos hewed to the most traditionalist of the views we met in an earlier chapter.
+The universe as a whole was a hollow perfect sphere, the stars pinpricks of light on its rotating inner surface.
+Ptolemy found proof of the Earth’s location at the very center of all creation in the fact that the stars in one half of the planet’s sky don’t appear markedly larger than those in the other half, as they would seemingly have to if the planet was closer to one side of the celestial sphere than the other.
+He imagined some attractive force — an analogue to gravity — anchoring the Earth, the only physical heavenly body in the universe, in place in its central location.
+All of the other objects visible in the Earth’s sky were numinous, insubstantial forms — fortunately so in that this meant they didn’t get pulled down by the attractive force to crash into the Earth.

-All of the things and creatures on the Earth’s surface are anchored there by the same attractive force that holds the planet itself in place.
-Ptolemy rejects the hypothesis that the Earth might be spinning with the commonsense argument that, if this was the case, one ought to be able to see thrown objects, flying birds, or even jumping people being left behind by its motion; he does so even as he acknowledges that a spinning Earth would simplify his mathematical models in many ways.
+All of the things and creatures on the Earth’s surface were anchored there by the same attractive force that held the planet itself in place.
+In his most notable break with received wisdom, Ptolemy rejected the hypothesis that the Earth might be spinning on its axis — a hypothesis which had been widely held by Alexandrian astronomers since the third century BC.
+He did so with the commonsense argument that, if this was the case, one ought to be able to see thrown objects, flying birds, or even jumping people being left behind by its motion.
+And he did so even as he acknowledged that a spinning Earth would simplify his mathematical models in many ways.

 One question springs inevitably to mind when one ponders all of this: why did it never occur to Ptolemy to move the Sun to the center of his cosmos?
 If he had done so, he would have found that he could do away with most of his logical and mathematical contortions.
 His failure to recognize what strikes us as obvious seems that much more bizarre in light of his explicit statement that the hypothesis most likely to be correct in any given instance is the simplest of those which fully explain a scientist’s observations.
 Yes, the lack of stellar parallax appeared to argue against heliocentrism, but it was a problem that could be solved easily enough by moving the stars much farther away from the Earth — certainly a vastly simpler solution than those he employed.
 But Ptolemy appears never to have even considered it.

 We might first be tempted to ascribe his failure to religious belief.
 After all, in the centuries that followed Ptolemy, the notion of a geocentric cosmos would be increasingly bound up with religious dogma: as a single god’s supreme creation, it was claimed, the Earth must necessarily stand at the center of all things.
 Yet the reality is that there is little sign of such dogmatic religious sentiment in the Almagest.
-As was becoming typical among the intellectuals of his time, Ptolemy evokes the pantheon of Greek gods more as symbols and metaphors than living entities, as in the quote above where he dreams of “ascending to Zeus” in a sort of scientific rapture.
-Meanwhile he gives no hint of interest in the new monotheism that had come to Alexandria (a development we’ll explore in future chapters).
+As was becoming typical among the intellectuals of his time, Ptolemy evokes the pantheon of Greek gods more as philosophical abstractions than living entities, as in the quote above where he dreams of “ascending to Zeus” in a sort of scientific rapture.
+Meanwhile he gives no hint of interest in the Christian monotheism that had come to Alexandria by the time he was living and writing there.

-In the end, then, our understanding of Ptolemy’s failure to see the obvious must hinge on human nature rather than religion or science.
+In the end, then, our understanding of Ptolemy’s failure to see the obvious is better predicated on everyday human psychology than religious belief.
 The framework which he so meticulously described in writing was an elaboration on the one which humanity had been carrying around with it since the beginning.
 Aristarchus’s alternative theory of heliocentrism, on the other hand, was an idiosyncratic notion which had garnered only passing mentions and little favor among those who studied astronomy after him.
 Ptolemy too was caught within the established paradigm, and never even tried to find his way out of it.
 Before we rush to judge him for that failure, we should perhaps ask ourselves whether we would have done any better.
 A heliocentric model would have struck Ptolemy as every bit as outlandish as, say, the idea that we might all be living within a computer-generated virtual reality strikes us today.
 Paradigms of thought are not easy prisons to escape — not even for a brilliant mind like that of Ptolemy.

-This statement turns out to be key to understanding the millennium-and-a-half-long dominance of the Almagest, despite the gnarly inelegance of its wandering stars.
-Profoundly wrong though its conception of the universe may have been in one way, it was more correct in another way than any model that had come before it or any model that would follow for almost 1500 years: it really did describe what you could expect to see in the sky and where you could expect to see it, at any time of day or night.
+This statement turns out to be key to understanding the long-lasting influence of the Almagest, despite the gnarly inelegance of its wandering stars.
+Profoundly wrong though its conception of the universe may have been in one way, it was more correct in another way than any model that had come before it or any model that would follow until Europe was well into the Renaissance: it really did describe what you could expect to see in the sky and where you could expect to see it, at any time of day or night.
 Ptolemy was able to predict with impressive accuracy what the heavens above Alexandria would look like even 1000 years after his death.
 Even today, the Almagest remains a reasonably functional star gazer’s guide for those situated not too far away from Alexandria.
-Its efficacy in this regard made the physical truth of the model almost irrelevant to many or most of those who employed it: these being the ones who saw it first and foremost as the absolutely essential prerequisite for the second half of Ptolemy’s heavenly labors.
+Its efficacy in this regard made the physical truth of the model almost irrelevant to many or most of those who employed it: these being the ones who saw it merely as the plebeian prerequisite for the second, more profound half of Ptolemy’s heavenly labors.

-The half in question is the Tetrabiblos (Greek for “Four Books”), a comprehensive guidebook to astrology.
-While the Almagest remained inviolate and unquestioned for almost 1500 years, the Tetrabiblos has had an even longer run as the essential foundational text of astrology; for almost 2000 years now, it has been used every day by those who believe that our characters and destinies are written in the heavens.
-While the Almagest tells these folks where the stars will be at any given instant, the Tetrabiblos tells them what those stellar configurations mean.
+The half in question is the Tetrabiblos: Greek for “Four Books.”
+While the Almagest remained inviolate and unquestioned in the field of astronomy for almost 1500 years, the Tetrabiblos has had an even longer run as the essential foundational text of astrology; for almost 2000 years now, it has been used every day by those who believe that our characters and destinies are written in the stars.
+While the Almagest tells these folks where the stars will be at any given instant, the Tetrabiblos tells them what those stellar configurations mean for our lives on Earth.
+The stars are the secret code that, once cracked, can explain ourselves to ourselves.
+Each of the heavenly bodies is associated with specific human qualities, and their waxing and waning influences determine both the personality traits of the people born under them and the likelihood of success or failure for any enterprise they attempt.
+Auspicious and inauspicious times for getting married, for having children, for starting a business, and for all the rest of life’s rich pageant are encoded in the stars — both as they appeared at the time of one’s birth and as they appear at the moment of the decision in question.
+Likewise, the mutual compatibility of mates, partners, and friends are decided by the configurations of the heavens on their respective birthdays.

-But the Tetrabiblios leaves those of us who are not devotees of astrology with the same basic question as the Almagest, multiplied a hundredfold.
-How could a man dedicated to sober empirical logic, as Ptolemy claimed to be, wind up so far astray as this?
-Once again, any answers we propose must be predicated on an understanding of the times in which Ptolemy lived.
+The Tetrabiblios leaves those of us who are not devotees of astrology with the same basic question as the Almagest, multiplied a hundredfold.
+How could a man dedicated to sober empirical logic, as Ptolemy claimed to be, go so far astray as this?
+Once again, any answers we propose must be grounded in an understanding of the times in which Ptolemy lived.

-At the same time that Epicurus was writing and teaching, another new school of philosophy was preaching a more uncompromising form of determinism.
-Zeno of Citium was the first of the Stoics.
-His core doctrine was one of submission to and acceptance of the deterministic will of the Fates — of humble acceptance of what must inevitably come to pass anyway.
+Four centuries or more before Claudius Ptolemy, Zeno of Citium developed the philosophy of Stoicism.
+His core doctrine was one of submission to and acceptance of the role of fate — of humble acceptance of what must inevitably come to pass anyway.
 In the words of Will Durant:

 The Stoic will shun luxury and complexity, economic or political strife; he will content himself with little, and will accept without complaint the difficulties and disappointments of life.
 He will be indifferent to everything but virtue and vice — to sickness and death, good or ill repute, freedom or slavery, life or death.
 He will suppress all feelings that may obstruct the course or question the wisdom of Nature; if his son dies he will not grieve, but will accept Fate’s decree as in some hidden way the best.
 He will seek so complete an absence of feeling that his peace of mind will be secure against all the attacks and vicissitudes of fortune, pity, or love.
 He will be a hard teacher and a stern administrator.